NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 Pike has indicated that the team will “vigorously pursue all injustices done to (Noakes) during this process”.
 “They will continue working on this case until we are jointly satisfied with the end result,” Noakes says.

 He told journalist Adiel Ismail that he and his legal team see the case as “malicious prosecution and persecution”.
-The HPCSA’s appeal has opened a “Pandora’s box”.
+And that the HPCSA’s appeal has opened a “Pandora’s box”.

-His lawyers will now actively pursue those who “acted inappropriately”.
+His lawyers, therefore, will now actively pursue those who “acted inappropriately”.
 They will also pursue options for recovery of all his costs from those involved in setting up and continuing the prosecution, he told Ismail.

-“We will selectively pursue those issues, which we consider are the most rank.”
+“We will selectively pursue those issues, which we consider are the most rank,” Pike said.

-Noakes’ lawyers aren’t saying but my guess is that one target is the Johannesburg dietitian who started the case.
+He isn’t saying who those are but my guess is that one is the Johannesburg dietitian who started the case.
 Claire Julsing Strydom was ADSA president when she lodged her “horrified” complaint against Noakes.
-The appeal puts the spotlight back on to how she morphed ADSA into the complainant.

 @neeran_naidoo @DiscoStew66 @MarikaSboros @ADSA_RD @NSDietitiansSA @DietitianClaire @adsard @ProfTimNoakes And then testified under oath that she laid the complaint on behalf of @ADSA_RD when she did not.